cisco/ChezScheme/IMPLEMENTATION.md

 in words/objects, but shifted up by 1 bit, and then the low bit is set to 1 for an immutable vector.

-Most kinds of Scheme values are represented records, so the layout is defined by `define-record-type` and similar.
+Most kinds of Scheme values are represented as records, so the layout is defined by `define-record-type` and similar.
 For the primitive object types that are not records (and even a few that are), the layouts are defined in "cmacros.ss".
 For example, an `exactnum` (i.e., a complex